-As absurd as these ideas may seem, in a way, don’t they make a lot of sense?
+As absurd as these ideas may seem at first, in a way, don’t they make some sense?

 Since 2011, Peter Stults has been reimagining popular movies as classic films for his “What If” poster series.
 Not only does he design retro-style posters for them, the New York-based designer and illustrator also rethinks their directors and recasts the movies with famous vintage actors from another Hollywood era.
 For his most recent batch, Peter challenged himself to take David Lynch‘s movies —save for The Elephant Man and The Straight Story— to another dimension and despite the original director being taken out, which one of these wouldn’t you want to watch?